niceyeti/PMTools/Testing/readme.md

 This directory contains all the test scripts for research.
-Anything directly pertaining to test code should go here, but no data generation or conversion stuff.
+Anything directly pertaining to test code should go here; no data generation or conversion stuff.